p3t3rn9uy3n/RandomPWGen/README.md

 # RandomPWGen

-In this home work I have added javascript to the current HTML and CSS files to create a random password generator.
+In this homework I have added javascript to the current HTML and CSS files to create a random password generator.
 I have created a pop up prompt that will ask you to state the password length and if to include upper case, numbers or symbols in the password.

 # Screenshots
 ![Alt text](https://github.com/p3t3rn9uy3n/RandomPWGen/blob/main/Develop/Screenshots/screenshot1.PNG?raw=true "Screenshot 1")